ex0dus-0x/structmap/README.md

 * `String`s and `&str`s

-All other types, include dynamic arrays, `Option`s, `Result`s and complex structures are not yet supported (which you can help implement)
+All other types, include dynamic arrays, `Option`s, `Result`s and complex structures are not yet supported (which you can help implement).

 ## Contributions